How Much Money Kids Can Make With a Lemonade Stand

 • Sugar to sweeten the juice.

-• 1 pitcher to hold the lemonade.
+• 1 pitcher to hold the lemonade (glass is recommended).

 • 1 large wooden spoon for stirring.